Doug Loft: Shrewsbury Town

 On 21 July 2018, Loft signed a one-year deal with Shrewsbury Town after impressing manager John Askey on a trial basis in pre-season friendlies.
-However he failed to break into the "Shrews" first-team, playing just 66 minutes of League One football at the New Meadow.
+However, he failed to break into the "Shrews" first-team, playing just 66 minutes of League One football at the New Meadow.
 He appeared more frequently in the EFL Trophy and scored his only goal for the club in that competition against Walsall.
 On 21 January 2019, he returned to Dagenham & Redbridge, who were now playing in the National League, on loan until the end of the 2018–19 season.
 Manager Peter Taylor said that "he is a very experienced midfield player that I felt we needed".
 He was released by Shrewsbury manager Sam Ricketts in May 2019.

 Later career

 On 17 July 2019, Loft joined National League South club Billericay Town.
 He scored two goals in 24 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Billericay in 18th-place.
 He played eight games in the 2020–21 season, which was also curtailed early due to the pandemic.

 On 3 June 2021, Loft joined Isthmian League Premier Division club Margate; manager Jay Saunders described him as a "key signing".
-However eight days later he was revealed as a Tonbridge Angels signing after he walked out on Margate to remain in the National League South with Tonbridge.
+However, eight days later he was revealed as a Tonbridge Angels signing after he walked out on Margate to remain in the National League South with Tonbridge.
 He played 27 games in the 2021–22 season and was retained in the summer.
+However, he played just one game of the 2022–23 campaign before suffering a season-ending ruptured Achilles injury at the end of August.

 Style of play

-Loft is a versatile midfield player, and in November 2010 was described by Port Vale teammate Gareth Owen as "...one of the fittest at the club but he's got a lot of skill with it...
+Loft was a versatile midfield player, and in November 2010, was described by Port Vale teammate Gareth Owen as "...one of the fittest at the club, but he's got a lot of skill with it...
 I've been surprised by how strong he is.
 He's got a good footballing brain and I like having him outside me (at wing-back) because he always wants the ball and I know he'll do his defensive duties as well.
-He can play in other positions, and received praise for his performances at left-back and his "excellent attitude" from Port Vale manager Micky Adams.
+He could play in other positions, and received praise for his performances at left-back and his "excellent attitude" from Port Vale manager Micky Adams.